-You’ve had your swimming pool for a while now and have now for a while that you need to upgrade your old pool lights.
+You’ve had your swimming pool for a while now and you need to upgrade your old pool lights.
 You know that LED lights are the wave of the future, and they certainly look great on your holiday decorations!
 But before you automatically leap to embrace the LED option, consider all of your choices and the potential downside to LED swimming pool lights.

 First a Refresher on Pool Lighting Options